Terrorism in Sudan

 Terrorism in Sudan has occurred in Sudan since the recent war.
 The Sudanese government, however, persists in fighting against terrorism in the country.

 Sudan has made progress in shutting down terrorism inside its borders.
-Sudan’s terrorist connection is not new and the country has been on the United States list of state sponsors of terrorism since August 1993.
+Sudan’s terrorist connection is not new and the country has been on the United States list of state sponsors of terrorism since August 1993 and was taken off in 2020.
 Sudan has been under diplomatic sanctions by the United Nations since 1996.

 Sudan is in a strategic position to export its Islamic revolution because of its borders with both Egypt and Libya and with six African countries, including Ethiopia, which has a large and impoverished Muslim population.

 Terrorism was introduced to Sudan in the early 1990s when Osama Bin Ladin and his followers came to the country and built a training camp infrastructure as well as setting up a business and finance network.

 Terrorist groups in Sudan

 Sudan People's Liberation Army (SPLA) has been accused by Africa Watch of using terrorist methods in their fight for autonomy.
 In 2001, the SPLA attacked civilian oil targets, killing a significant number of civilians and aid workers, as well selling rockets to civilians.